assistant

 Megumi Matsubara & Nástio Mosquito

-The installation is composed of one-to-one scale
+The installation is

 Good-For-All-Weather Camouflage Pattern